Portfolio Analysis- 7 Methods And Techniques For Product Position

 • Management calibre etc.

-In GE matrix of the portfolio analysis in strategic management, market (industry) attractiveness replaces market growth.
+In the GE matrix of the portfolio analysis in strategic management, market (industry) attractiveness replaces market growth.

 GE Multifactor Portfolio Matrix